EricYufengWu/q8bot/docs/instructions/robot_assembly.md

 </p>

 17. You may now use the long screws from detaching the shells to secure the first motor in place.
 Note that only 2 screws are needed instead of 4.

+    **In some PCBWay assembly services, longer (black) female pin headers were used which would be too tall.
+In this case, you can either use a flush cutter or sandpapers to trim the headers down to appropriate height.**
 <p align="center">
     <img src="assem_motor3.jpg" width="90%">
 </p>